karsharma10/Multi-Threaded_Application/README.md

 The architecture of this application centers around two distinct types of worker threads: Requesters and Resolvers.
 These threads seamlessly interact via a Shared Stack, a bonded buffer that facilitates communication between them.

+Each input file is meticulously processed using a single requester thread per file.
+These threads read files line by line, extract hostnames from the shared array, perform IP address lookups, and subsequently write the outcomes to the resolver logfile.